yousefelassal/quote-cron/README.md

 > I don't want to achieve immortality through my work...
 I want to achieve it through not dying.

 > The less effort, the faster and more powerful you will be.

+> The will to win, the desire to succeed, the urge to reach your full potential... these are the keys that will unlock the door to personal excellence.